-460 Communication Seminar
+COM 460 Communication Seminar (3SH)

 Advanced study of important works in the field of communication.
 Students will do research papers or projects in their areas of interest.
-Prerequisites: Junior standing and 12 hours in communication or permission of the instructor
+Prerequisites: Junior standing and 12 hours in communication including COM150 and COM 330.

-190, 290, 390, 490 Internship
+COM 190, COM 390, COM 490 Internship (1-12SH)